oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a6s4"/>

 **Section IV –** In the past, elections and campaigning have been proposed for determining board members.
-At the time of writing, RCT feels that electing executive members onto the RCT board without proven experience is unwise, unfair, and a waste of time and resources - elections favor members that have been involved in larger productions (naturally, larger productions have more formal members, which results in more votes).
+At the time of writing, OCT feels that electing executive members onto the OCT board without proven experience is unwise, unfair, and a waste of time and resources - elections favor members that have been involved in larger productions (naturally, larger productions have more formal members, which results in more votes).
 However, in the event of an election, the rules are as follows:

 1. Only formal members and executives ([defined in Article V](#a5)) are allowed to vote
 2. Formal members may only run for an Executive-At-Large position
 3. Only Executives-At-Large and current Named Executives may run for a named position, though either can run for an Executive-At-Large position
 4. All campaigners have access to the same amount of funding and support.
 A campaigner may not spend their own money to support their campaign.
 The amount of funding released for campaigning will be determined by Oakham&#39;s Financial Director
 5. In the event that a campaigner breaks the above rule, s/he will be disqualified immediately.
-6. In the event that a campaigner has not handed in all of the receipts of his/her purchases (one copy to Oakham, one to whichever public forum is most representative of the general RCT membership) 48 hours before the voting date, s/he will be disqualified immediately.
+6. In the event that a campaigner has not handed in all of the receipts of his/her purchases (one copy to Oakham, one to whichever public forum is most representative of the general OCT membership) 48 hours before the voting date, s/he will be disqualified immediately.
 Note: all credit card, debit card, and other financially sensitive information must be blacked out (for personal security).
 7. In the event that a campaigner has more material (posters, pamphlets, music, etc.,) than is accounted for in their receipts, s/he will be disqualified immediately.
 	1. If the campaigner has sufficient proof that foul play is uncertain, but insufficient proof to outright disprove it, elections will be suspended until either the campaigner or the accuser(s) can provide sufficient proof to either confirm or deny the accusation.
 If neither party provides sufficient proof, decisions will favor the campaigner.
-	2. In the event that either the campaigner or accuser are proven wrong, a public statement will be released by RCT stating the results of the accusation and the names of everyone involved.
+	2. In the event that either the campaigner or accuser are proven wrong, a public statement will be released by OCT stating the results of the accusation and the names of everyone involved.
 	3. Sufficient proof will be determined by Oakham&#39;s Financial Director.
-8. In the event that a campaigner is disqualified, RCT&#39;s Current Executive Board may not withhold the information or refrain from posting it publicly when requested, but is not required to volunteer the information or voluntarily post it publicly.
+8. In the event that a campaigner is disqualified, OCT&#39;s Current Executive Board may not withhold the information or refrain from posting it publicly when requested, but is not required to volunteer the information or voluntarily post it publicly.

 <a name="a6s5"/>